 Unauthorized Housing Providers

-ASHA has been alerted that Global Housing Services Corporation of Astoria, New York, has been contacting ASHA exhibitors claiming they can secure hotel rooms at designated ASHA hotels in Atlanta for the Annual Convention.
-This company is not authorized to represent ASHA, nor do they have access to officially contract hotel room blocks or rates on behalf of ASHA in Atlanta.
+ASHA has been alerted that Convention Travel Services (CTS) of Las Vegas, Nevada, Convention Housing Services (location unknown) and Show Coordinators of Las Vegas, Nevada, have been contacting ASHA exhibitors claiming they can secure hotel rooms at designated ASHA hotels in Chicago for the Annual Convention.
+These companies are not authorized to represent ASHA, nor do they have access to officially contract hotel room blocks or rates on behalf of ASHA.

 J. Spargo & Associates, 11208 Waples Mill Road, Suite 112, Fairfax, Virginia 22030, is the only official housing company for ASHA.
 For your own protection, please do not make reservations through any unknown housing or travel company.
 If you receive a call or e-mail from any company that is not our official housing provider, please contact us immediately at firstname.lastname@example.org.